kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 You can override the following parameters:

-- **sourceEnvironment** is the Event source environment name.
+- **sourceEnvironment** is the Event source environment name
-- **sourceType** is the Event source type.
+- **sourceType** is the Event source type
-- **sourceNamespace** is the organization that publishes the Event.
+- **sourceNamespace** is the organization that publishes the Event

 ### Working with Helm

 Helm provides the following commands:
-- `helm list` - lists existing Helm releases
+- `helm list` lists existing Helm releases
-- `helm test [release-name]` - tests a release
+- `helm test [release-name]` tests a release
-- `helm get [release-name]` - shows the contents of `.yaml` files that make up the release
+- `helm get [release-name]` shows the contents of `.yaml` files that make up the release
-- `helm status [release-name]` - shows the status of a named release
+- `helm status [release-name]` shows the status of a named release
-- `helm delete [release-name]` - deletes a release from Kubernetes
+- `helm delete [release-name]` deletes a release from Kubernetes

 The full list of the Helm commands is available in the [Helm documentation](https://docs.helm.sh/helm/).
 You can also use the `helm --help` command.

 ### Use kubectl

-To check if everything runs correctly, use kubectl:
-`kubectl get pods -n kyma-integration`
-`kubectl get services -n kyma-integration`
+To check if everything runs correctly, use the `kubectl get pods -n kyma-integration` or `kubectl get services -n kyma-integration` command.

 ### Examples